In this blog, we will look at the lifecycle of a Kubernetes pod with examples and illustrations.

 This is rare, but if the api-server can’t get the status of your Pod for some reason, it will be marked as “Unknown.”

-The pod’s phase gives a brief update on the pod’s current status where as Pod conditions gives you detailed information related to scheduling, readiness, and initialization.
+The pod’s phase gives a brief update on the pod’s current status as Pod conditions give you detailed information related to scheduling, readiness, and initialization.

 If you describe a pod, you will see the conditions section as shown below.
 The conditions are part of the